rugbyprof/3013-Algorithms/Assignments/A05/README.md

         - Number of Adverbs     = xxx
         - Number of Nouns       = xxx
         - Number of Verbs       = xxx

+### Big Picture

+1. Read each of the word files into some structure (possibly an array).
+2. Build your crazy random words (with no repeats) and save them into `tenthousandwords.txt`
+3. Load all of the word files into your `BSTree` and `AVLtree` in this order:
+    - adjectives
+    - adverbs
+    - animals
+    - nouns
+    - animals
+4. Open your `tenthousandwords.txt` and as you read in each crazy word:
+    - look up each word component in the `BSTree` and `AVLtree` to count comparisons.
+5. Output your results to screen and file.

 ### Deliverables

 - Create a folder called `program_3` in your `assignments` folder.